 For example…

-If you are someone who has been diagnosed with Cushing’s syndrome that is being caused by some kind of tumor, and you have either just had that tumor removed or you’re scheduled to have your tumor removed shortly, chances are you’re not going to be eligible for a traditional term or whole life insurance policy because in most cases, insurance companies will want to know that you have had your condition “resolved” and that you have shown positive results from your surgery or treatment for at least a year.
+If you are someone who has been diagnosed with Cushing’s syndrome that is being caused by some tumor, and you have either just had that tumor removed or you’re scheduled to have your tumor removed shortly, chances are you’re not going to be eligible for a traditional term or whole life insurance policy because in most cases, insurance companies will want to know that you have had your condition “resolved” and that you have shown positive results from your surgery or treatment for at least a year.

 Similarly…